 Ski Routes on the mountain

 Katahdin has great terrain.
 Plan your route based on weather.
 For the Liberty Skis Northeastern Tour we chose the Saddle Slide route for two reasons: it had the lowest avy danger at the time, and it was the historic 1927 first descent route.
 In the Skiing States Series project I’ve been hitting peaks by their historic first descent lines.
 We were hoping to do laps and ski the longer gully to the south of Saddle as well but avy conditions changed that.

 Famous for the red tape:

 While Katahdin may be unusually remote for Eastern peaks, it is ordinary compared with remote peaks in the San Juans, Uintas, Wind Rivers and other ranges in the West.
-Baxter State Park has a bizarre level of regulation which requires winter users to register before visiting, pay fees for use of leantos or bunkhouses even if you don’t want to, and agree to carry a list of equipment with you.
+Baxter State Park has a bizarre level of regulation which requires winter users to register before visiting, pay fees for use of leantos or bunkhouses even if you don’t want to.
 Solo winter visitors have to fill out extra paperwork.
+This regulation is because the peak is a form of private reserve, and the State Park part of the name is not indicative of beind subject to regular state park rules.

 The good part of red tape: